jacobdichter/jacobdichter.github.io/index.md

        width="225"
        style="max-width: 100%; height: auto; border: 1px solid #E8E2DF; border-radius: 4px; box-shadow: 0 2px 4px rgba(0,0,0,0.05);">
    <p style="margin: 0; text-align: justify;">
-I transform raw socioeconomic data from the U.S. Census into an elegant composite metric using PCA.
+I transformed raw socioeconomic data from the U.S. Census into an elegant composite metric using PCA.
 By extracting maximum variance through eigenvalue decomposition, we bypass arbitrary weighting and derive a statistically robust SES metric.
 Validation such as correlation and variance analysis helps strengthens the reliability of our approach and aligns with best practices in quantitative social science.
   </p>
 </div><br>
 Skills: ```Python``` ```PCA``` ```eigenvectors``` ```scikit-learn``` ```Dimensionality Reduction```